EricZinda/InductorHtn/gettingstarted.md

 ~~~
 // InductorHtn uses the same factory model (and classes) as InductorProlog
 // for creating terms so it can "intern" them to save memory.
-// You must never mix terms from different HtnTermFactorys
+// You must never mix terms from different HtnTermFactory's
 shared_ptr<HtnTermFactory> factory =
     shared_ptr<HtnTermFactory>(new HtnTermFactory());